 (Jr.) and the singer

-He met Angel Vargas in 1932, he worked as a turner and the former introduced the latter in some of his performances.
+in 1932, he worked as a turner and the former introduced the latter in some of his performances.
 Only in 1940 the team was established when the orchestra was hired by the Victor label and they played on Radio El Mundo.

 D'Agostino was a Buenos Aires character, and tango was not his only world.
 A skilled gambler and stubborn bachelor, he played poker at the Club del Progreso (a club where high society people used to go) and he had a close friendship with